schlueternetz/christian/the-rockies/hiking-prepare.markdown

 # Hiking in the Rockies
 Hiking is one of the best and most rewarding ways to spend time in the Rockies.
 There are hundreds of trails for all levels of experience, and with the right preparation and selection, you'll have a fantastic (and safe) time outside.

-In this section, you'll find hikes I have done and highly recommend.

-## Preparing for a Hike
-The Rocky mountains are very popular with tourists, and lots of trails are available.
-But you are still out in the nature, and the Rockies can quickly become a dangerous place if you are not prepared.
+You are still out in the nature, and the Rockies can quickly become a dangerous place if you are not prepared.

-### Picking the Hike, Day, and Group
+## Picking the Hike, Day, and Group
 - Check the weather forecast.
 If it is not good, or you see any risk (eg. thunderstorms or 30+ degrees forecast for any hike; rain on a scramble) **do not go**.
 It's a bummer, but better to be safe than sorry.
 Consider that the weather can be **very** different in the mountain (and this means it is usually worse).
 - Assess the time of year.
 In late spring and early summer, there is still a lot of snow in the mountains which can make the hike harder and more dangerous.
 The summer hikes recommended here (anything not in the Winter Hikes category) are **not** doable in winter.
 - When picking a hike, one good idea is to use *AllTrails* (either the app or website via Google search) and look up the reviews of the hike.
 This is a very popular app where people report recent trail conditions and any hazards they came across.